Mahich123/Image_Search/README.md

 ## Open-source

 The frontend source files are open-source and distributed under the Unlicense by the author.
-But the server-side source files are closed-source.

 ## Contribution